nazosound/Orderly/README.md

-# 🏷️ Orderly – Smart Order Management System
+# 🏷️ Orderly – Smart Order Management System by Nariasdev

 🚀 **Orderly** is a modern and efficient **order management system** designed for **restaurants, small shops, and similar businesses**.
 Whether you're handling table orders in a restaurant or tracking purchases in a neighborhood store, **Orderly helps you stay organized and improve your workflow**.